Moose: Europe and Asia

-In Europe, moose are currently found in large numbers throughout Norway, Sweden, Finland, Latvia, Estonia, Poland, with more modest numbers in the southern Czech Republic, Belarus, and northern Ukraine.
-They are also widespread through Russia on up through the borders with Finland south towards the border with Estonia, Belarus and Ukraine and stretching far away eastwards to the Yenisei River in Siberia.
+In Europe, moose are currently found in large numbers throughout Norway, Sweden, Finland, Latvia, Estonia, and Poland, with more modest numbers in the southern Czech Republic, Belarus, and northern Ukraine.
+They are also widespread throughout Russia, extending from the borders with Finland south toward Estonia, Belarus, and Ukraine, and far eastward to the Yenisei River in Siberia.
 The European moose was native to most temperate areas with suitable habitat on the continent and even Scotland from the end of the last Ice Age, as Europe had a mix of temperate boreal and deciduous forest.
 Up through Classical times, the species was certainly thriving in both Gaul and Magna Germania, as it appears in military and hunting accounts of the age.
 However, as the Roman era faded into medieval times, the beast slowly disappeared: soon after the reign of Charlemagne, the moose disappeared from France, where its range extended from Normandy in the north to the Pyrenees in the south.
 Farther east, it survived in Alsace and the Netherlands until the 9th century as the marshlands in the latter were drained and the forests were cleared away for feudal lands in the former.
 It was gone from Switzerland by the year 1000, from the western Czech Republic by 1300, from Mecklenburg in Germany by c.
 1600, and from Hungary and the Caucasus since the 18th and 19th century, respectively.

 By the early 20th century, the last strongholds of the European moose appeared to be in Fennoscandian areas and patchy tracts of Russia, with a few migrants found in what is now Estonia and Lithuania.
 The USSR and Poland managed to restore portions of the range within its borders (such as the 1951 reintroduction into Kampinos National Park and the later 1958 reintroduction in Belarus), but political complications limited the ability to reintroduce it to other portions of its range.
 Attempts in 1930 and again in 1967 in marshland north of Berlin were unsuccessful.
 At present in Poland, populations are recorded in the Biebrza river valley, Kampinos, and in Białowieża Forest.
 It has migrated into other parts of Eastern Europe and has been spotted in eastern and southern Germany.
 Unsuccessful thus far in recolonizing these areas via natural dispersal from source populations in Poland, Belarus, Ukraine, Czech Republic, and Slovakia, it appears to be having more success migrating south into the Caucasus.
 It is listed under Appendix III of the Bern Convention.